Package name: node-red-contrib-andino-sms

-This package contains 4 nodes enabling different aspects of SMS handling using the Raspberry Pi and a 2G/4G modem on the Andino.
+This collection of Node-Red nodes contains 4 nodes enabling different aspects of SMS handling using the Raspberry Pi and a 2G/4G modem on the Andino.
 The following sections explain the functionality of each node.
 The nodes use at commands to communicate with the modem in conjunction with serial nodes.
+For a tutorial on how to install Node-Red on the Raspberry Pi, as well as how to install custom nodes, please refer to

 This Node, in conjunction with a serial out node, enables sending SMS to a target phone number.